-Asked about how they attracted such early interest from investors, Shumer said, “We pretty quickly raised USD 415,000, but we didn’t intend on raising much more.
+About how they attracted such early interest from investors, Shumer said, “We pretty quickly raised USD 415,000, but we didn’t intend on raising much more.
 After we got the product in the hands of a few users, the reviews were amazing.
 At that point, a number of larger firms reached out to discuss financing a larger seed round.
 We spent a bit of time deciding whether or not to raise a larger round; but, ultimately, we decided that it made sense as it would accelerate our plans.”

 Washington-based Madrona Venture Group led the seed round with Active Capital, Hustle Fund, Chapter One, and AI and SaaS angel investors also participating.
 OthersideAI will use the funds to support more users and continue expanding the team, the same blog post said.